“Oh, that’s a difficult one, don’t you know?

 When you get to the top of the hill, you’ll be at St Bride’s Spa.
 Don’t forget to schedule an afternoon tea.
 It’s delicious, relaxing and the ocean view is a dinner show.

 We got off to a rough start by choosing to take the well-traveled path (always a mistake?) at the first sign.
-This is one time that the most used trek was misleading and we wound up at an ugly area being logged.
-An older man happened to be sitting nearby in his truck, we told him where we were heading and he summed it up, “You’ve got a bit lost.”
+This is one time that the most used trek was misleading and we wound up at an ugly logging area.
+We told an older man sitting nearby where we were heading and he summarized it, “You’ve got a bit lost.”

 We only had to hop one fence to get to the path.